Sharath2596/Sharath2596/README.md

 Hi, I'm [Sharath ](https://www.sharaths.net/), I am a PGDM graduate with Business analytics.

-I am an inquisitive PGDM graduate with proficiency in Business Analytics.
-Driven by a passion for data science, I aspire to leverage Machine Learning and Data Analytics to derive invaluable insights, facilitate informed decision-making, and tackle intricate business complexities.
-Currently seeking an opportunity to foster skill growth and expand my knowledge.
+Boasting 1.5 years of solid experience in the data industry, I am actively exploring avenues to elevate my skill set and expand my proficiency in data science.
+My primary aim is to harness the power of Machine Learning and Data Analytics to unearth invaluable insights, support data-informed decision-making, and adeptly navigate complex business challenges.
+I am currently in pursuit of an opportunity that will enable me to sharpen my expertise and make meaningful contributions to the field.

    🤖 Want to Know More About me?
 [Chat with my Chatbot Here!!](/)